List of non-coherent units of measurement: Light-nanosecond

 The light-nanosecond is defined as exactly 29.9792458 cm.
 It was popularized in information technology as a unit of distance by Grace Hopper as the distance which a photon could travel in one billionth of a second (roughly 30 cm or one foot): "The speed of light is one foot per nanosecond."

 Metric foot

 A metric foot, defined as 300 mm), has been used occasionally in the UK but has never been an official unit.

 The corresponding metric inch of 25 mm was used for pin spacing in Soviet microchips, which were often cloned from Western designs but scaled down slightly from US customary inches to metric inches.
 This led to incompatibility issues in the Soviet computer market.

-A Chinese foot is around one third of a metre, with the exact definition depending on jurisdiction.

 Horse

 Horses are used to measure distances in horse racing – a horse length (shortened to merely a length when the context makes it obvious) equals roughly 8 ft.
 Shorter distances are measured in fractions of a horse length; also common are measurements of a full or fraction of a head, a neck, or a nose.